SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

-WebDriver doesn't support as many browsers as Selenium RC does, so in order to provide that support while still using the WebDriver API, you can make use of the ``SeleneseCommandExecutor`` It is done like this:
+WebDriver doesn't support as many browsers as Selenium RC does, so in order to provide that support while still using the WebDriver API, you can make use of the ``SeleneseCommandExecutor``

+Safari is supported in this way with the following code (be sure to disable pop-up blocking):

 .. code-block:: java

-    Capabilities capabilities = new DesiredCapabilities()
+    DesiredCapabilities capabilities = new DesiredCapabilities();
     capabilities.setBrowserName("safari");
-    CommandExecutor executor = new SeleneseCommandExecutor("http:localhost:4444/", "http://www.google.com/", capabilities);
+    CommandExecutor executor = new SeleneseCommandExecutor(new URL("http://localhost:4444/"), new URL("http://www.google.com/"), capabilities);
     WebDriver driver = new RemoteWebDriver(executor, capabilities);

 There are currently some major limitations with this approach, notably that